tmorrell/AuthorCarpentry/How-to-build-this-website.md

 ## Updating with new changes from the library

 When the library makes changes to the repository, you may want to update your personal copy.

-Go to https://github.com/*your_github_username*/AuthorCarpentry and click "New Pull Request".
-Then select the "compare across forks" link in the upper left.
++ Go to https://github.com/*your_github_username*/AuthorCarpentry and click "New Pull Request".
++ Select the "compare across forks" link in the upper left.
 You'll want to set the base fork as *your_github_username*/AuthorCarpentry (what we're updating) and the head fork as caltechlibrary/AuthorCarpentry (where we're getting the changes from).
-Click "Create pull request" two times to submit the request.
-Then you'll have to accept the pull request by clicking the green button twice again.
++ Click "Create pull request" two times to submit the request.
++ Accept the pull request by clicking the green button twice again.

 The only place you'll run into problems is if files are in conflict between the two versions-in this case you'll have to manually inspect and resolve the confilict.

 To update the copy on your local machine, type in your local terminal in the AuthorCarpentry directory